vinceskahan/v5wiki/Time-services.md

 1. [`ntp`](http://www.ntp.org/);
 2. [`systemd-timesyncd`](https://wiki.archlinux.org/index.php/systemd-timesyncd), a light weight, client-only, alternative.

-*You should run one or the other, but not both.*
+*You should usually enable one or the other, but not both.*

 ## `ntp`